How did this happen?

 Where is my information?

 To the best of our knowledge, the information the cyber attackers copied was for a period of time available on the internet.
-This has now been blocked on Australian servers and Victoria Police are working on having it blocked internationally.
+This has now been blocked on Australian and international servers.
 However, as it was released, we advise notifying your bank and changing your passwords if you are notified by us that any of your unique identification information has been disclosed.

 What did Regis do to avoid this?
 What has Regis done to avoid this again?